Key Window Locks Policy

 3. Business rules

-In existing buildings, LAHC will install, maintain and replace key window locks as per LAHC Component Requirements and specifications when:
+LAHC will install, maintain and replace key window locks in response to:

-- a member of staff or contractor reports a potential risk situation or,
+- a staff or contractor report of a potential risk situation

-- the dwelling is included in a planned Program of Works.
+- a dwelling's inclusion in a planned Program of Works.

-- Installed key window locks are not operational, this includes when the keys for the window locks are misplaced.
+- Installed window locks are not operational, this includes lost keys.
 Deliberate damage to key window locks may result in tenant charges.

-- There is a present risk for children residing in upper floor units and no key window locks have been installed.
+- There is a risk for children residing in upper floor units in the absence of window locks.

 4. Legislation and compliance